BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 You can start this tutorial even with no knowledge about programming.

-This tutorial assumes that you know how to install mods.
+This tutorial assumes that you know how to install mods and and Script Extender.
 So please familiarize yourself with those topic on the relevant wiki pages:

 -   [How to install .pak files](https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-Install-Pak-Files)
 -   [Installing Script Extender and activating the console](https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-install-Script-Extender)